Over 30,000 Mississippians get stories like this delivered to their inboxes for free.

-“It would be fair to say we were awfully surprised,” said Erin Barham of Mississippi Medicaid.
+“It would be fair to say we were awfully surprised,” said Erin Barham, communications director at Mississippi Medicaid.

 Children’s explained to Mississippi Today last week that their priority had been focusing on the “thoughtful transition of care for these patients and their families.”

 But many of these families say they’ve felt more like an afterthought.
-None of those family members who spoke to Mississippi Today found out about Children’s decision to drop Mississippi Medicaid until the policy had been in place nearly a week, and few found out directly from the hospital, itself.
+None of the parents who spoke to Mississippi Today found out about Children’s decision to drop Mississippi Medicaid until the policy had been in place nearly a week, and few found out directly from the hospital, itself.

 On March 6, Beth Cochran was on I-20, two hours into the more than three-hour drive from Waynesboro to Children’s when a nurse called to say they wouldn’t take Medicaid for her son’s appointment that day.
 Justin, 11, also has cystic fibrosis, and Beth knew she and her husband, who works two jobs, would now get Medicaid’s portion of the bill.
 But she says “we were already halfway to the hospital.”
 They’re waiting on the bill.